solita/solita.github.com/_posts/2020-05-28-kinesis-streams-part-1.md

 Note that these metrics do not include the failed record writes.
 So, you can't know the exact overall amount or size of incoming data based on these metrics alone, but you will get quite close.
 There is one more metric that is crucial to get the overall picture of your stream's wellbeing:

 - `WriteProvisionedThroughputExceeded`: The number of records **rejected** due to throttling for both, `PutRecord` and `PutRecords` combined.
 There is also a separate metric for the partial failures in batch operations: `PutRecords.ThrottledRecords`.
+**Note:** as of March 2021, there are some known issues with the combination metric and it is recommended to use the `WriteProvisionedThroughputExceeded` **only** in case you write **individual records** with `PutRecord` operation.
+If you are using the batch `PutRecords` operation, use the dedicated `PutRecords.ThrottledRecords` instead.

-So, to get the actual number of records that you attempted to write to your Kinesis stream, you should add the `IncomingRecords` to the `WriteProvisionedThroughputExceeded`.
+So, to get the actual number of records that you attempted to write to your Kinesis stream, you should add the `IncomingRecords` to the `WriteProvisionedThroughputExceeded` (or `PutRecords.ThrottledRecords`).
 Note that these metrics also include all the retry attempts.

 ## Metrics vs reality